uncharted-causemos/quickstart/README.md

 ### Running infrastructure stack
-A docker-compose file is provided here with all the necessary infrastructure for Causemos backend.
-Note this is quite a heavy stack and may not perform well on a single computer/laptop.
+A docker-compose file is provided here with all the necessary infrastructure and datastores for Causemos.

 After cloning this repository

 ```
 cd infra